Payroll Standard Operating Procedure 6.0: Holidays - Recording Hours Worked

-Both the IU observed and legal holiday occurs on a day the employee is NOT scheduled to work.
+Scheduled Day Off: Both the IU observed and legal holiday occurs on a day the employee is NOT scheduled to work.
 The holiday should be accrued (HAC) to use later.
-If the employee is required to work any hours on a holiday (premium or non/premium) which occurs on their regular scheduled day off, they receive the following compensation for the day:
+If the employee is comes to work any hours on a holiday (premium or non/premium) which occurs on their regular scheduled day off, they receive the following compensation for the day:

 - CAL/CB3 for any hours worked on the holiday.